All Things Possible

 Christ's Compassion Center (ATPC3)

 All Things Possible Christ’s Compassion Center (ATPC3) is a faith-based 501 (c) (3) non-profit providing Biblically based care and support to adults with Intellectual Disabilities (ID).
 Every person is fearfully and wonderfully made in the image of God.
-Therefore, all people, of all abilities are valuable and precious in the sight of God.
+Therefore, all people, of all abilities, are valuable and precious in the sight of God.
 Nobody is a mistake!
 Every person has dignity and worth regardless of their abilities and disabilities.
+ATPC3 respite programs are held in the founder’s home.

 Vision

-Our long-term vision is to provide 24/7 residential care, life skills, and community living for adults with disabilities in order for them to live the best lives possible.
 Our current focus is serving adults with ID.
 We will welcome and serve other adults with disabilities as we develop the capabilities to properly care for them.
 As we grow and are better equipped, our support will expand to serve the greater demand in this community.
-Putting Jesus first in all we do, ATPC3 seeks to be a Christian community where everyone is valued and is gifted with individual talents and gifts to serve.
+Putting Jesus first in all we do, ATPC3 seeks to be a Christian community where everyone is valued and is gifted with individual talents to serve.
 We believe everyone should have access to God and be an active, integral part of the Body of Christ.
 It’s our prayer that everyone we serve would grow in their relationship with God.
-Our respite program and long-term vision includes spiritual formation, literacy, vocational training, personal care, teaching independence, recreation & leisure, social skills, community navigation, and self-advocacy.
+Our respite program and long-term vision include spiritual formation, literacy, vocational training, personal care, teaching independence, recreation & leisure, social skills, community navigation, and self-advocacy.
 ATPC3 recognizes the dignity of our participants and is blessed with the privilege of serving them.
 Left unto ourselves, this goal is impossible.
 However, with God, all things are possible (Matthew 19:26)

 The Heart of ATPC3:

-Our nephew Aaron has such a love for life and living it to the fullest.
-His love for Christ and others was the very fabric of who he is.
-That love also extends to fun-filled activities ranging from Challenger baseball, Basketball, Therapeutic horseback riding, hiking and traveling, just to name a few.
+Our nephew Aaron has a love for life and living it to the fullest.
+His love for Christ and others is the very fabric of who he is.
+This love also extends to fun-filled activities, ranging from Challenger baseball, Basketball, Therapeutic horseback riding, hiking, and traveling, among many other activities.
 It is from Aaron that we learned what unconditional love looks like.
-His smile lights up a room and his laughter makes everyone smile.
+His smile lights up a room, and his laughter makes everyone smile.
 Aaron has Down Syndrome, is hearing impaired, and has a limited vocabulary.
 He trusts almost everyone and loves socializing with people.
 Aaron will need support for the rest of his life, which is why we created ATPC3.
-We want a place where people like Aaron can come, live life to the fullest, while being safe and cared for.
+We want a place where people like Aaron can come and live life to the fullest, while being safe and cared for.

 "As You Have Done Unto the Least of These,You Have Done Unto Me"